iOufakir/GADS-AndroidApp/README.md

 Associate Android Developer Practice Project

-The Application makes use of using Java 8, Retrofit, Picasso, ViewPager2, and custom views.
+The Application makes use of Java 8, Retrofit, Picasso, ViewPager2, with custom views.

 # Screenshots